-Baguio city is a city located in the mountainous area of Luzon, Philippines.
-The city was founded in 1900.
-According to census 2015, the city has a total population of 3,45,366.
-The city of Baguio is also known as the Summer Capital of the Philippines.
-The city is located at an elevation of 4,810 feet, it is approximately 1,470 meters above the sea level.
+Baguio City is a city located in the mountainous area of Luzon, Philippines.
+The town was founded in 1900.
+According to the census 2015, the city has a total population of 3,45,366.

 Baguio is a home for mossy plants, orchids, and pine trees.
-The city is a highly urbanized city and also a major center for education, businesses and commercial sectors.
+The city is a highly urbanized city and a major center for education, businesses, and commercial sectors.

 The city is located in the mountainous area of Luzon, Philippines.
-It was founded in Cordillera and situated at 16.42 latitude and 120.59 longitude.
-The elevation of the city is approximately over 1400+ meters above sea level.
+It was founded in Cordillera and is situated at 16.42 latitude and 120.59 longitudes.
+The elevation of the city is approximately 1400+ meters above sea level.